 If you were to guess what the average new car price is nowadays, what would you guess?
-I guessed $23,000, since my Honda Fit is sweet and only costs $19,600 new.
+I guessed $23,000, since my Honda Fit is sweet for an economy car and only costs $19,600 new.
 Given I’m frugal, leaving a 20% upside pricing buffer seemed logical.
 Too bad I was way off!

-But wait a minute.
-Why am I adopting a welfare mentality where I’m denying the reality of the $34,000 average new car price just because $34,000 seems expensive to me?
-Who am I to deny Experian’s millions of data points?
+It really seems absurd that the average new car price is $37,876 according to Kelly Blue Book.
+However, who am I to deny their millions of data points?
 It’s what so many people who read my 401k by age chart do when they aren’t on track.
 They go in denial.

-I’ve come to accept the reason why the average new car price is so high now is because of strong demand.
+I’ve come to accept the reason why the average new car price is so high now is because demand is so strong and the average American is so rich!
+Forget the great recession and the pandemic.
 The economy is booming and people have money to spend.
 If people weren’t cashed up, prices would fall instead of rise to astronomical levels.

 Average Auto Loan Size Is Absurd

 Unfortunately, it turns out that most new car buyers are probably not making anywhere close to $190,000 a year.
 The reason why I know this is because the average auto loan is now $30,032!

 Holy hell.
 Who on Earth goes out and buys a $38,000 car and then borrows $30,032 of it?
 Are consumers really that financially irresponsible?
 Borrowing lots of money to buy a depreciating asset is the best way to financial destruction.
 At least when you borrow money to buy a house, the house has a chance of appreciating long term.

 The last salvation of hope for Americans is that maybe the $30,032 loan is paid back over a very short period of time, like 1-2 years.
 Nope.
 The average term for an auto loan is 68 months (5.7 years) – the longest average term ever!
 In case you’re wondering, the average auto loan payment per month is $503, for a total payment of $34,204 over the 5.7 years.